 The Difference Between Medical & Spa Aesthetics

-Spa treatments provided by a traditional day spa vastly differ from the services provided by a medical spa.
-The aesthetics of both a day spa and a medical spa may look similar, but the types of services provided and those who administer those treatments are completely different.
+Spa treatments a traditional day spa provides vastly differ from the services provided by a medical spa.
+Also, the aesthetics of both a day spa and a medical spa may look similar.
+The types of services and those who administer those treatments are completely different.

-The main goal of a day spa is to provide you with the spa aesthetics that will bring you relief and relaxation, leaving you feeling better than when you walked in.
-They typically provide non-invasive beauty treatments.
+The main goal of a day spa is to provide you with the spa aesthetics that will bring you relief and relaxation.
+It will make you feel better than when you walked in.
+Additionally, they typically provide non-invasive beauty treatments.
 Services you will usually find at a day spa include:

 - Eyelash extensions